Apply Now!

 Vision String Quartet © Harald Hoffmann

-The new year begins with a musical kick-off at the University of the Arts Bremen: from 9 January to 1 February 2026, the viola will take centre stage and, thanks to Sara Kim, professor of viola and chamber music, will have its own festival in Bremen for the first time.
+The new year begins with a musical kick-off at the University of the Arts Bremen: from 9 January to 1 February 2026, the viola will take centre stage and, thanks to Sara Kim, the internationally renowned violist and professor of viola and chamber music, will have its own festival in Bremen for the first time.
 Under the title ‘Viola.
-Finally.’, the HfK Bremen invites you to free concerts, workshops, master classes, audition training, discussions and after-show parties.
+Finally.’, the HfK Bremen invites you to concerts, workshops, master classes, audition training, discussions and after-show parties.
+The event is supported by outstanding artists such as Borsch4Breakfast, Garth Knox, Prof. Nils Mönkemeyer, Sander Stuart, Ionel Ungureanu in cooperation with pianist and composer Sandro Nebieridze, and the Vision String Quartet.
+Admission is free on all four weekends.
+The workshops and masterclasses are also open to the public.

+Thanks to festival initiator and outstanding violist Sara Kim, the instrument is finally coming into focus in the Bremen music world.
 With Sara Kim, the HfK Bremen is experiencing a new boom in viola playing.
-Since she took up her post in April 2025, the number of students studying viola has doubled.
+Since she took up her post in April 2025, the number of viola students has doubled.
 The Bremen professor is one of the few female violists in teaching.
 The world of the viola is predominantly male, which is also reflected in the festival programme.
-The Viola Festival connects Kim, who took up her professorship at the University of the Arts Bremen in April 2025, with her long-awaited inaugural concert.
-Original works for solo viola will be performed, including pieces by Ligeti, Hindemith, Reger and others.

-Prof. Nils Mönkemeyer, who was recently named University Teacher of the Year 2025 by the German University Association, will be a guest on the first weekend of the festival.
-Mönkemeyer is not only known for his excellent teaching and pedagogical skills, but is also committed to building new bridges in music as a soloist and in cooperation with his students.
-Together with Sara Kim and the students of the HfK, he will perform in concert following the master class.
+Prof. Nils Mönkemeyer, who was recently named University Teacher of the Year 2025 by the German Association of University Professors and Lecturers, will be a guest on the first weekend of the festival.
+Mönkemeyer is not only known for his excellent teaching and pedagogical skills, but is also committed to building new bridges in music, both as a soloist and in cooperation with his students.
+He brings music to unusual places and to people who, for a variety of reasons, would not normally be able to attend concerts.
+Under the motto ‘Viola as Prima Donna,’ visitors can gain insight into Mönkemeyer's teaching and everyday life as a music student at the HfK on Saturday, 10 January 2026, as well as listen to the results of the master class in the final concert and chat with Nils Mönkemeyer at the after-show party.

 Violist and composer Ionel Ungureanu combines classical virtuosity with modern arrangements and jazz and folk influences.
-With his band Borsch4Breakfast, he stands for creative boundary-crossing – between tradition and innovation – and is thus an inspiring guest for students who want to discover new soundscapes and go their own way.
+With his band Borsch4Breakfast, he represents creative boundary-crossing between tradition and innovation, making him an inspiring guest for students who want to discover new soundscapes and forge their own paths.
 Piano lovers will also get their money's worth this weekend: Ungureanu is bringing along award-winning pianist and composer Sandro Nebieridze, who is an absolutely exceptional talent.
+‘Make It Your Own’ is the motto on Saturday, 17 January 2026: after an exciting improvisation and arrangement workshop, Ungureanu and Nebieridze will play a joint concert with the students in the university's concert hall.

-Sander Stuart is a producer, influencer, podcaster and violist in the Vision String Quartet.
-He brings not only musical excellence, but also media and visual creativity to the table.
-As a producer and podcaster, he works at the intersection of music, video art and social media and is an exciting source of inspiration for students who want to think and work in an interdisciplinary way.
-The Vision String Quartet combines classical chamber music with contemporary sound and light concepts.
-It shows how modern, versatile and audience-friendly chamber music can be today.
+Sunday offers four programme items centred around the award-winning Vision String Quartet.
+After the master class, the focus will be on violist Sander Stuart.
+He is a producer, influencer, podcaster and member of the Vision String Quartet.
+Stuart brings not only musical excellence, but also media and visual creativity to the table.
+As a producer and podcaster, he works at the interface of music, video art and social media, and as an interview guest, he is not only an exciting source of inspiration for musicians who want to think and work in an interdisciplinary way.
+The Vision String Quartet ensemble combines classical chamber music with contemporary sound and light concepts.
+During the concert on Sunday evening, it will demonstrate how modern, versatile and audience-friendly chamber music can be today.
+The concert will be followed by an after-show party with an interactive artist talk in Mensa 13.

 ‘Viola.
 Finally.’ from 9 January to 1 February 2026